 Upper Beaconsfield: February 2nd 2013

 I need to see the location.
 Looking at images was not going to be enough.
 I got out the Melways and looked for 'St Georges Rd', Upper Beaconsfield.
 While it wasn't hard to locate, navigating proved a pain.
 Eventually I found the main town and parked the car.
 Got out and purchased some bread, a drink and checked the map again.
 Osbourne road can clearly be seen on the Youtube footage.
 So I followed the road and located the entrance to the park.
 Got out of the car and followed the track down the hill.
-The first thing that strikes me is the width of the track.
+The first thing that strikes me is the narrowness of the track.
 It's not wide enough to turn around.
 Once you commit, that's it.
 The next thing is the trees.
 Even after 30 years you can see the blackness of the trunks.

 There is some works going on.
 There's a excavator at the top of the park and the track has been cleared.
 My guess this is for the memorial but I later find it's for a firebreak.
 The completion date was meant to be 2011/12.
 As I go further down the hill I can't see anything that resembles the photos I've seen.
 What I do know is this road faces west, the direction of the fire.
 As the wind changed at 2050.
 It would have been dark by then.
 As I write this it's now dark at the same time.
 You would have been able to see the fire coming towards you.
 There's no way to turn around.